nvmwill/nexmo-developer/_documentation/en/video/guides/account-management.md

 Each project has its own unique Vonage Video *project* App ID and *project* API secret.

 For example, a customer — Acme — is using your service.
-You can use the Vonage Video REST API to create an Vonage Video project App ID and project API secret for that customer.
+You can use the Vonage Video REST API to create a Vonage Video project App ID and project API secret for that customer.

 You can use the Vonage Video REST API to do the following: